Advertise My Event within the Residence Halls?

 - Digital fliers will be displayed for a maximum of two weeks at a time.

-- All digital fliers must be submitted through the University's Campus Digital Signage Upload Form.
+- All digital fliers must be submitted through the Digital Signage Submission Form.

 Below are templates for student organizations and departments to use as guidelines for creating posters for the residence hall monitors.
 These are just templates and can be changed as much or as little as one desires.
 Please keep these things in mind while creating digital posters for the residence halls: